 If the agency refuses to add that to a contract, run.

-3) Buy your own domain name!
+Make sure you buy your own domain name!

 In 10 years in this business, I cannot count how many times clients have come to me and wanted me to create a new website for them, only to find out the domain is not in their name.
 Often they will have a web developer purchase the name on their behalf and never think twice about the long term repercussions.